BroadleafCommerce/Menu/docs/_index.md

 # Menu Module

 Broadleaf Commerce currently offers a community abstraction Menu module that allows managing Categories and Site Navigation in terms of Menus in the Admin much easier.

+This module provides a Thymeleaf MenuProcessor that will add a list of MenuItemDTOs to the model.
+A Menu can contain Menu Items of different types: "Link", "Category", "Page", "Submenu", "Product", or "Custom"

 ## Initial Configuration